ElmarShkrv/NoteApp/README.md

 # NoteApp
-Notes is a simple project to study and play with some android components, architecture and tools for Android development.
+Notes is a simple project to study some android components, architecture and tools for Android development.

 ## Tech Stacks 🛠️
 * MVVM architecture